maulsy01/HappyReportAnalysis/index.rst

 The following area plot shows the top 50 happiest countries in 2017 with their category distributions.
 There is relatively a pattern of what is typically the most important in creating the score, but there some variations.

 .. figure:: images/areaplot2.png

+The following bar plot is seperated by each region, and for each region, there is a bar to represent the average score for one of the six categories.

 .. figure:: images/regionCategoryBar.png